 I’d stopped using it recently as I’d found another place to park, but on this particular day, in the run up to Christmas, with all the extra staff and the extra vans in the staff car park, the usual places were full, and I ended up back in Lidl car park again.

 What I hadn’t realised is that in the interim period its status had changed, and there was now a strict time limit on how long you could stay.

 Fair enough.
-Lidl don’t really want stray postal workers using their car park and filling up their their spaces; although, I have to say, even at peak periods, it was never completely full.
+Lidl don’t really want stray postal workers using their car park and filling up their spaces; although, I have to say, even at peak periods, it was never completely full.

 So you can imagine, when I got the parking charge notice I was mortified.
 That’s well over a day’s pay for me.
 So I decided to contest the charge on the basis that I hadn’t seen the signs.

 This is entirely true.
 I arrived in the dark and I left in the dark and, no matter how many signs there were, or how well lit, I wasn’t looking so I hadn’t seen them.

 I made my appeal, and they rejected my appeal.
 There are enough signs, they said, and I should have seen them.
 Then I made an appeal to the Independent Appeals Service (IAS).